LonMcGregor/python-gitlab/docs/cli-usage.rst

      - ``True``, ``False``, or a ``str``
      - Verify the SSL certificate.
 Set to ``False`` to disable verification, though this will create warnings.
 Any other value is interpreted as path to a CA_BUNDLE file or directory with certificates of trusted CAs.
+Do not surround the path string with quotes.
    * - ``timeout``
      - Integer
      - Number of seconds to wait for an answer before failing.